Uttank Vora: Theater career

 Uttank started his theatre career with Tathaiya, a Gujarati musical produced and directed by Mahendra Joshi.
 The play opened at Prithvi theatre.
 Vora did the music for the play.
 Post this, he worked with Joshi on several other plays.
 His first commercial play was Yuddh, which was directed by Latesh Shah and produced by Upendra Trivedi.

 In 2000, he composed for Khel, a two-character play directed by Paresh Rawal.
 Naseeruddin Shah and Paresh were the only two actors in the play.

 Television shows

 From Gujarati plays, he ventured into Gujarati serials.
 Initially, he composed only the songs, mainly title tracks.
 He began scoring after Vipul Amrutlal Shah asked him to compose the background music for his television shows.

 Uttank began composing music for Hindi television shows as well.
 He changed the way music was composed for television.
-Some of the superhit shows that he lent music for include Khichdi, Sarabhai vs Sarabhai, Ek Mahal Ho Sapno Ka and Baa Bahu Aur Baby.
+Some of the superhit shows that he lent music for include Meerabai, Khichdi, Sarabhai vs Sarabhai, Ek Mahal Ho Sapno Ka and Baa Bahu Aur Baby.